bk/aveccss/readme.md

 - `--spacing`: The basic spacing unit, affecting most of the padding and margin settings, as well as few others.
 Set to 0.625rem by default, which corresponds to 10px for most people.
 - `--border-radius`: The border-radius for rounded corners.
 This is set to half of `--spacing` by default, i.e. generally 5px.

+## Variants

+Three compiled versions of AvecCSS are available in the `dist/` subdirectory:

+1. The normal version with full functionality, `avec.css` and `avec.min.css` – about 11K minified and gzipped.

+2. The classless version without any class definitions but with all other functionality, `avec-classless.css` and `avec-classless.min.css` – about 4K minified and gzipped.

+3. The slim version without most layout features and utility classes and no form settings except for buttons, `avec-slim.css` and `avec-slim.min.css` – about 3K minified and gzipped.

 ## Customizing AvecCSS

 - A lot of customization can be done by modifying the CSS variables used by AvecCSS.